Best Electronic Drum Sets: Standard + Hybrid 2024

 The Alesis Nitro Mesh is a 5-piece electronic drum set with all of the pads featuring mesh material.
 It is a welcome upgrade to previous generation electronic drum kits from Alesis in this price range.

-While it may not seem much in terms of specs, it is more than enough for beginner players, which is whom this set is designed for.
+However, it is more than enough for beginner players, which is whom this set is designed for.
+It’s not set up in a way that the specs and its features complicate things.

-And much like most Alesis electronic drum kits, it's main wow factor is found in its drum module, with 385 percussion sounds and 40 Drum presets to play with.
+Much like most Alesis electronic drum kits, its main wow factor is found in its drum module, with 385 percussion sounds and 40 Drum presets to play with.

 Features: